Blinkinlabs/PovPlayer/README.md

 *  Adafruit_ILI9341 library for Arduino- this might come with Teensyduino
 *  XPT2046_Touchscreen library for Arduino- this might come with Teensyduino

+Download or clone this respoitory, then open the [project sketch sketch](https://github.com/Blinkinlabs/PovPlayer/tree/master/SPI_POV) in Arduino and upload it to the Teensy 3.6

 # Usage

 See the [Usage manual](https://github.com/Blinkinlabs/PovPlayer/raw/master/releases/2018-06-05%20POV%20Player%20Manual%20RevA.pdf)